Classical Perspectives On A Modern Question: Plato On Love

 “There is also a madness which is a divine gift, and the source of the chiefest blessings granted to men … the madness of love is the greatest of heaven’s blessings… when [a lover] sees [her beloved], and bathes herself in the waters of beauty, her constraint is loosened and she is refreshed, and has no more pangs and pains; and this is the sweetest of all pleasures at the time and is the reason why the soul of the lover will never forsake his beautiful one, whom he esteems above all… and is ready to sleep like a servant, wherever he is allowed, as near as he can to his beloved one.”

 Eventually, through the character of Socrates, Plato writes that love is like a chariot drawn by three winged horses: it can take the charioteer to places that he would never have imagined possible, but only if he can maintain control of the chariot.
-As Socrates puts it, “their happiness relies upon their self-control.”
+As Socrates puts it, “Their happiness relies upon their self-control.”

 “Those who have once begun the heavenward pilgrimage may not go down again to darkness and the journey beneath the earth, but they live in the light always; happy companions in their pilgrimage, and when the time comes at which they receive their wings, they have the same plumage because of their love.”

-Plato On Love: Plato’s Symposium
+Plato's Symposium

 The setting of the Symposium is a dinner party in which several prominent philosophers debate love.
 A symposium in ancient Greece was a forum where men would drink, listen to music, and engage in discussion and debate.
 The characters originally planned to listen to music and get drunk, but they are all hung over from the day before.
-They decide to take turns talking about their attitudes on love.
+They decide to take turns talking about their attitudes around love.
 Socrates speaks last in the “Symposium,” after everyone else at the party has spoken strictly in praise of love.
 He introduces his speech by calling for a more balanced idea of love, similar to his later attitudes expressed in “Phaedrus.” saying,

 “You attribute to love every imaginable form of praise which can be gathered anywhere, and you say “he is all this,” and “he is the cause of all that,” making him appear the fairest and best of all … I do not praise him in that way.
 Indeed I cannot … [do not] infer that because love is not fair and good, he is therefore foul and evil; for he is a mean between them.”